koki-develop/todoist-go/README.md

 # go-todoist ( :warning: In development. :warning: )

-This is a Go client library for accessing the [Todoist APIs](https://developer.todoist.com/guides/#our-apis).
+This is a unofficial Go client library for accessing the [Todoist APIs](https://developer.todoist.com/guides/#our-apis).

 ## Contents